The Private of the Buffs: Background

 The details of the subsequent events are not well-recorded, but according to reports in The Times, one Private John Moyse, of the 3rd (East Kent) Regiment (commonly known as "the Buffs") refused to kowtow to his captors.
 Apparently he had "declared he would not prostrate himself before any Chinaman alive," and as a result, he was summarily executed.
-The poem refers to Moyse as a young Kentish farmboy; it is quite possible that he was, in fact, a middle-aged Irishman.
+The poem refers to Moyse as a young Kentish farmboy; however it is unknown for certain.
 However, the poem was written on the strength of newspaper reports, and it is likely that Doyle was unaware of the discrepancies.

 The historical sources

 Despite the report in The Times, there is speculation concerning whether the incident took place as was popularly supposed.
 Garnet Wolseley, who was present at the taking of the Taku forts, insisted that "The man belonging to the Buffs was either killed, or 'died of drink,' as the Chinese say."
 The source of the information—a soldier in the 44th (East Essex) Regiment of Foot was, according to Wolseley, not reliable.
 "His mind, indeed, seemed to be unbalanced, as in addition to the untruths he told, he talked utter nonsense about what he pretended he had overheard his captors say."